dianariyanto/virtual-display-linux/README.md

 3. Plug an USB cable between your two devices
 3. b) Depending on the android version you may need to go to your notifications, and look for a notification about the USB connection to allow debugging.
 4. Run `adb shell` on your Linux machine and approve the request on your android device
-5. Configure the variables in the script, `internal` is your computer monitor, you should get it with `xrandr` and ``screen1`` and `virtual1` are the resolutions of the script
+5. Configure the variables in the script, `internal` is your computer monitor, you should get it with `xrandr`. `screen1` and `virtual1` are the resolutions of the screens
 6. start the script
 7. open the VNC app on your android device
 8. connect to `http://127.0.0.1:5900`